Berlin museum centering on Germans expelled after WWII opens - WTMJ

 Steinbach, who was deeply distrusted in neighboring Poland in particular, was kept off the board of the new center.
 In recent years, she has become a strident hard-right critic of Merkel, whose party she left in 2017, objecting in particular to her decision to allow in large numbers of migrants from Syria and elsewhere.

-Steinbach wasn’t invited to Monday’s opening — because, according to Bavendamm, that was limited due to pandemic restrictions to people directly involved with the center.
+Steinbach wasn’t invited to Monday’s opening — because, Bavendamm said, that was limited due to pandemic restrictions to people directly involved with the center.

 The new center opens to the public on Wednesday.